tdpreece/tdpreece.github.io/_drafts/2016-12-08-uses-for-virtual-columns-in-mariadb.md

 generated when the table is queried.
 Indexes can only be based on PERSISTENT virtual columns.

-If I don't need to query based on a particular value I would just add a property/method to a class in my code to return the value.
-Thus I'm only going to be interested in PERSISTENT virtual columns, which can be indexed any might offer some performance benefit.
+I like to keep domain logic out of the database and only store in the database what is necessary.
+One reason that I might me tempted to use virtual columns would be for performance (if this was really required).
+Thus, I'm only interested in PERSISTENT virtual columns, which can be indexed and might offer some performance benefit.

-Usually, if I want to query on a particular calculated value I would adjust my query to use the columns in the database that do exist.
+If I want to query on a particular value that isn't stored in the database I adjust my query to use the columns in the database that do exist.
 I can then keep business logic in the code and out of the database.

-For example, if I create the following table (formula taken from a recent [webinar](https://www.percona.com/resources/technical-presentations/virtual-columns-mysql-and-mariadb-percona-mysql-webinar) by Federico Goncalvez on virtual columns).
+For example, I created the following table (formula taken from a recent [webinar](https://www.percona.com/resources/technical-presentations/virtual-columns-mysql-and-mariadb-percona-mysql-webinar) by Federico Goncalvez on virtual columns).